Please present full creative.

 You get to test the knowledge of the agency people as they work with you to define the problem and find a more creative plan (and responsible budget) for solving it.

-It's the best way to dodge the HiPPO trap.
+It's the best way to dodge the Hippo trap.

 The project becomes less about technology or showcasing the newest or coolest design techniques and more about delivering an approach that will fit your audience and business needs.